miguel76/cv/index.md

 Education
 ---------
-* Master's Degree in Computer Science, "Sapienza" - University of Rome, 2005
+* Master's Degree in Computer Science, Sapienza, University of Rome, 2005
-* PhD in Computer Science, "Sapienza" - University of Rome, 2015
+* PhD in Computer Science, Sapienza, University of Rome, 2015

 Research Areas
 --------------